Penalties in English law: History

 The origin of the common law rules relating to penalties is often taken to be the decision of the House of Lords in the Dunlop Pneumatic Tyre Co Ltd v New Garage & Motor Co Ltd decision in 1914.
 But the jurisdiction is actually much older.
 The oldest reported case relating to penalties appears to date from 1720, but even that case is decided on the basis that penalties were already generally considered unenforceable.

 In their decision in Makdessi the Supreme Court reviewed the historical origins of the rule against penalty clauses in contracts.
 The law originated in the fifteenth century in relation to "defeasible bonds" (sometimes called penal bonds) which were a contractual promise to pay money, which might be discharged if certain obligations were performed (and if the obligations were not performed, then the payment terms under the bond could be enforced).
 However the courts of equity regarded these as what they really were - security for performance of the underlying obligation - and were prepared to restrain enforcement of such bonds where the defaulting party paid any damages due at common law.
 In time the courts of common law began to mirror this approach and stay any proceedings on such bonds where the defendant gave an undertaking to pay damages together with interest and costs.
-The position of the common law courts was adopted and codified in the Administration of Justice Act 1696 and later the Administration of Justice Act 1705.
+The position of the common law courts was adopted and codified in the Administration of Justice Act 1696 (8 & 9 Will.
+3. c.
+11) and later the Administration of Justice Act 1705 (4 & 5 Ann. c.
+3).
 Accordingly, procedurally relief in relation to such bonds was thereafter administered entirely by the common law courts without intervention by the courts of equity.
 However, the courts of equity began to develop concurrent remedies for relief from forfeiture.
 With the decline of the use of defeasible bonds the procedural mechanics became increasingly applied to liquidated damages clauses.

 However, the decision in Dunlop in 1914 was taken to authoritatively restate the law.
 That case concerned what was expressed to be a liquidated damages clause.
 The courts had to determine whether the clause was in fact a penalty.
 The leading judgment was given by Lord Dunedin, who opined as follows: